KorawichInt/statistic_hypothesis_testing/README.md

       conceptual clustering system finds 3 classes in the data.

 4. Relevant Information:
-   -This is perhaps the best known database to be found in the pattern
+- This is perhaps the best known database to be found in the pattern recognition literature.
-    recognition literature.
 Fisher's paper is a classic in the field and is referenced frequently to this day.
 (See Duda & Hart, for example.)
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
-   -Predicted attribute: class of iris plant.
+- Predicted attribute: class of iris plant.
-   -This is an exceedingly simple domain.
+- This is an exceedingly simple domain.
-   -This data differs from the data presented in Fishers article
-	(identified by Steve Chadwick,  spchadwick@espeedaz.net )
+- This data differs from the data presented in Fishers article (identified by Steve Chadwick,  (spchadwick@espeedaz.net))

 The 35th sample should be: 4.9,3.1,1.5,0.2,"Iris-setosa"
 where the error is in the fourth feature.
 The 38th sample: 4.9,3.6,1.4,0.1,"Iris-setosa"
-    \nwhere the errors are in the second and third features.
+where the errors are in the second and third features.

 5. Number of Instances: 150 (50 in each of three classes)